facebookarchive/open-graph-protocol/index.markdown

 	...
 	</html>

-The following properties are optional for any object:
+The following properties are optional for any object and are generally recommended:

  * `og:description` - A one to two sentence description of your object.
  * `og:site_name` - If your object is part of a larger web site, the name which should be displayed for the overall site. e.g., "IMDb".